 As a session musician, Chris St. Hilaire has had the privilege of writing and recording with artists such as Dan Auerbach (Waiting on a Song), Eric Krasno (Blood from a Stone), Ceelo Green, and Marcus King (El Dorado).
 St. Hilaire scored production support from Auerbach on “Up All Night,” the lead single from Knowledge of Self.
 As of 2018, he is a member of Ahmed Gallab’s solo project, Sinkane, performing on their latest album Dépaysé.
 In 2019 Chris joined Doyle Bramhall II’s touring band on drums and vocals, and joined fellow NYC multi-instrumentalist Nikhil P. Yerawadekar in his band Low Mentality on bass and vocals.

 Chris St. Hilaire is also a founding member of the Sound Mind Collective, a musician-led community activist organization based in Brooklyn, NY.
-The Sound Mind Collective seeks to empower independent musicians through benefit concerts, music business workshops, civic engagement, and community partnerships focused on social justice in New York City.
+The Sound Mind Collective seeks to empower independent musicians through education, policy change, fundraising events and community partnerships focused on social justice in New York City.
 Through this work, Chris St. Hilaire hopes to contribute to a more socially responsible music culture in the face of increasing wealth, racial and gender inequalities.

 Chris St. Hilaire believes that merging music and activism is vital to sustaining a creative community, and that artists have an opportunity to be cultural leaders, not just entertainers.